Asian Pacific Americans: Creation of the term

 Previous to the 1960s, the only term used to refer to Americans with ancestry in Asia was "orientals."
 The pan-racial identity Asian American was created in the 1960s.
 Chinese American, Filipino American, and Japanese American college students in the San Francisco Bay Area were concerned with the living conditions in primarily Asian American residential areas, and took inspiration from the advances made by the Black Civil Rights Movement.
 Asian American college students also fought for the inclusion of their stories in college curriculum.

 In 1968, students of Asian heritage, Yuji Ichioka and Emma Gee, first coined the term Asian American in Berkeley, California, at UC Berkeley, to unify their efforts for political and social recognition—and command respect.

-During the era of Japan bashing, the murder of Chinese American Vincent Chin in 1982 by two White Chrysler workers who apparently mistook him for a person of Japanese descent and attacked him as a representative of the rising dominance of the Japanese auto sector in the U.S., and the light penalty the two assailants were perceived to have been given, furthered the pan-racial movement for Asian American rights, bringing awareness of the shared struggles amongst the various pan-ethnic Asian American groups.
+The murder of Chinese American Vincent Chin in 1982 by two White Chrysler workers who apparently mistook him for a person of Japanese descent and attacked him as a representative of the rising dominance of the Japanese auto sector in the U.S., and the light penalty the two assailants were perceived to have been given, furthered the pan-racial movement for Asian American rights, bringing awareness of the shared struggles amongst the various pan-ethnic Asian American groups.

 Lily Chin stated: "What kind of law is this?
 What kind of justice?
 This happened because my son is Chinese.
 If two Chinese killed a white person, they must go to jail, maybe for their whole lives...
 Something is wrong with this country."
 In the 1980s, the term Asian Pacific American began to be used in Asian American Studies and Asian American pan-racial social movements.
 It is also believed by some authors that Asian Americans and Pacific Islanders had shared experiences with colonialism and had been connected historically through trade and cultures.

-Filipinos are often ambiguous to be identified between Pacific Islanders and Asian Americans.
-They are not pacific islanders per the U.S. Census Bureau, but the matter seems to be complicated as the race as a category is dynamic.

-It also encompasses some countries that are viewed as primarily being in the Middle East.